Do I Need A VPN For Kodi? Is Using Kodi Without VPN Safe?By Steph Myers / June 15, 2018 / Tags: Kodi

 Look for support for multiple devices (including simultaneous use on more than one device), multiple protocols, 24/7 customer support, that it’s easy to use, and that it has servers around the world so you can unblock new content sources on Kodi.

-If you need help setting up your VPN with Kodi, or see how easy it is to start using Kodi safely, see our article: How To Set Up A VPN With Kodi.
+If you need more help choosing a VPN provider, check out our list of the top VPNs for Kodi.
+The good VPNs are super easy to install.
+But if you need help setting up your VPN with Kodi, or see how easy it is to start using Kodi safely, see our article: How To Set Up A VPN With Kodi.

 Do I need a VPN for Kodi? is a question we get quite often.
 A VPN will not protect your privacy and security, but will also improve the Kodi experience.
 Hopefully this article has helped you sort out the answer to this question.

 VIDEO: How To Use Kodi With A VPN